ktvoelker/standalone-haddock/README.md

 * links to identifiers inside this package set are relative
 * links to identifiers from external packages lead to hackage

-Thus the resulting directory with HTML is relocatable and publishable.
+Thus the resulting directory with HTML files is relocatable and publishable.

 **TL;DR**: it just works.
 See the [haskell-suite][] documentation for an example output.